Begin creating a productive and safe workplace by conducting a virtual risk assessment to ensure machine safety

 How exactly will these be conducted virtually?
-Photos, videos, and layouts of your machinery will be reviewed prior to the evaluation by our safety application specialists.
-Once completed, a one-on-one video call will be conducted.
+Photos, videos, and layouts of your machinery will be reviewed prior to a one-on-one video call.
 The experts from SICK will have you walk around the machines so they can see the exact details of various aspects of the machine.
-The report will then be generated and delivered to you after the call.
+Once completed, and the report will be generated by our safety application specialist and delivered to you upon completion.

-All risk assessments from SICK look at the same things: potential hazards, potential severity of hazards, frequency of exposure to hazards, and ways to reduce risk.
+All risk assessments from SICK look at the same things: potential hazards, potential severity of hazards, probability of occurrence of harm, and ways to reduce risk.
 The benefit of working with SICK is that we offer decades of machine safeguarding knowledge and expertise, paired with active involvement in a wide range of safety standardization committees, ensuring that the most up-to-date regulations, requirements and best practices are taken into account.

 Interested in having a virtual risk assessment conducted on your machines?
 Contact your SICK representative today at firstname.lastname@example.org.